Azure/aztk/README.md

 /bin/bash account_setup.sh
 ```

 4. Follow the on screen prompts to create the necessary Azure resources and copy the output into your `.aztk/secrets.yaml` file.
-For more infomration see [Getting Started Scripts](./01-Getting-Started-Script).
+For more information see [Getting Started Scripts](./01-Getting-Started-Script).

 ## Quickstart Guide